-A couple of days ago, I took time to read both A Voice in the Wind and An Echo in the Darkness.
-It has been quite a while since I read such captivating christian fiction… I mean for the first installment of the mark of the lion series, I took me a whole day for the first while the second one, 2-3 days: I could not put those books down!!!
+A couple of days ago, I took the time to read both Francine Rivers’ A Voice in the Wind and An Echo in the Darkness that are part of the Mark of the Lion trilogy, I took me a whole day for the first while the second one, 2-3 days: I could not put these books down!!!

 Julia was drawn to Calabah because of her new ideas…women independence (and I thought feminism started much later) but was eventually corrupted against her own family and the person who loved her the most, Hadassah.